 I want to circle back to the complicated and complex domains, which as I mentioned earlier are easily conflated.
 I found two things that help grok the differences.
-First a recent article by Will Allen that explored the art of leadership and management within complicated and complex systems.
-Notice the contrasting brushes, palettes and approaches that Allen highlighted for each domain:
+First, an article by Will Allen explored the art of leadership and management within complicated and complex systems.
+Notice the contrasting brushes, palettes, and approaches that Allen highlighted for each domain:

 - Role defining – setting job and task descriptions

 - Tight structuring – use chain of command and prioritize or limit simple actions